-- 6. FULL NAME OF PLEDGOR: Enter the full name of the person who made the pledge. - "Out-of-State PAC" box: See instructions for Schedule A(J)1, section 5. - 7.
-PLEDGOR ADDRESS: Enter the complete address of the person who made the pledge. - 8.
+6. FULL NAME OF PLEDGOR: Enter the full name of the person who made the pledge.

+"Out-of-State PAC" box: See the instructions for Schedule A1, section 5.

+- 7. PLEDGOR ADDRESS: Enter the complete address of the person who made the pledge. - 8.
 AMOUNT OF PLEDGE: Enter the exact amount of the pledge or the fair market value of any pledged goods or services or other thing of value, as applicable. - 9.
 IN-KIND DESCRIPTION: If the pledge was for goods or services or any other thing of value, enter a description of the pledged goods or services or other thing of value.
-The description should be sufficiently detailed to allow a person reviewing your report to understand what was pledged. - "Travel Outside of Texas" box: Check the box to indicate that the in-kind contribution was for travel outside of Texas.
-The description of an in-kind contribution for travel outside of Texas must include detailed information.
+The description should be sufficiently detailed to allow a person reviewing the committee's report to understand what was pledged.

+"Check if Travel Outside of Texas" box: Check this box if the expenditure was for travel outside of Texas.
+The description of a political expenditure for travel outside of Texas must include detailed information.
 Report this information on Schedule T.